 The TRHA receives frequent requests from railway enthusiasts seeking information about what there is to do in the city.
-We have compiled a list of railfan activities around the Greater Toronto Area that one can participate in during 2009.
+We have compiled a list of railfan activities around the Greater Toronto Area in which one can participate during 2010.

 Toronto Railway Heritage Centre